gyrfalcon55/CNN_Project/README.md

 ---

-## Using the Model of local system
+## Using the Model in local system

 - Go to `models` folder and copy the path of required model.
 - Open a new jupyter notebook and import the dataset